There is no shortage of advice about when property managers must legally do EOFY, end of month or EOM, and when to disburse to owners or landlords.

 But what is often missing in action is evidence that supports this advice.
 And that creates uncertainty and misinformation.
 How agencies must legally conduct EOFY, EOM, or when to disburse is set out in legislation.
 So let’s take a look at what the law really says, and what’s just Property Management folklore.

 How agencies must legally conduct close of month or EOM

-All Australian States and Territories have legislation which governs trust accounting obligations for property and letting agents.
-These include the obligation to reconcile the balance of the licensee’s trust account with the balance of the related cash book or other record, generally at the end of each calendar month.
+All Australian States and Territories have legislation that governs trust accounting obligations for property and letting agents.
+These include the obligation to reconcile the balance of the licensee’s trust account with the balance of the related cash book or other records, generally at the end of each calendar month.

 In Queensland, end of month must be conducted after close of business on the last day of the month, and within five days following the end of the month.
 In other words, end of month can’t be closed on the last day of the month.
 It must be done between the first and fifth days of the following month.

 In New South Wales, Northern Territory, South Australia, Tasmania, Victoria, and Western Australia, end of month must simply be completed after the close of business on the last day of the named (calendar) month.
 It must reflect the figures as they were at close of business.
 In New South Wales, this must be completed within 21 days of the end of that month.
 In Victoria, it is within 14 days, whereas in Western Australia, the requirement is simply for it to be completed ‘accurately and on time.’